 When should you refinance your home?

 The process of refinancing a mortgage should typically result in a tangible net benefit that improves your overall financial picture.
-For many homeowners, the refinancing mortgage process makes sense when interest rates fall below the original rate on their loan, but it’s not the only reason to refi.
+For some homeowners, the best time to refinance may be when interest rates fall below the original rate on their loan.
+However, this isn’t always the case for other homeowners who want to refi their home loan.

 Here’s a brief overview of why you might consider the house refinancing process: